tedwards45/tedwards45/README.md

-# Hello, I'm Terrence
+# Hello
 <a href="https://www.linkedin.com/in/terrence-edwards21"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## Introduction

+My name is Terrence.
 I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.

 ## Objective